everthemore/physics2vec/README.md

 ## Pre-requisites
 I currently only provide 3 python notebooks that perform the analysis of arXiv titles.
 Scripts might follow, but I highly recommend using notebooks.
 Very easy to install, and super useful.
-See here: http://jupyter.org/
+See here: http://jupyter.org/ If you really don't want to, you can also just copy-and-paste the code from the notebooks into a \*.py script and run it.

 You are going to need to following python modules in addition, all installable using pip3 (sudo pip3 install [module-name]).